AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-9-30.md

 ---

-npm is more than just a package manager—it's the foundation of the Node.js ecosystem.
+npm is more than just a package manager—it's the foundation of the Nodejs ecosystem.
 Master these concepts and you'll build more reliable, maintainable, and secure applications.
 The key is understanding not just how to install packages, but how to manage them throughout your application's lifecycle.